s7jaweig/EXML-WS-23-24---Planet-V2/README.md

-# Concept discovery of Planet-V2 using Superpixel and Sliding Black Box
+# Concept discovery of PlaNet-V2 using Superpixel and Sliding BlackBox

-PlaNet is a convolutional neural network for geolocalising images.
-In this project, the network is to be analysed more closely and a statement is to be made about how the network makes its decision and which parts of the image make the greatest contribution to this.
+PlaNet is a convolutional neural network for geolocalizing images.
+In this project, the network is analysed more closely and a statement is made about how the network makes its decision and which parts of the image make the greatest contribution to this.
 For this purpose, a worklow was created (see figure 2) and applied to selected images.
-A superpixel algorithm and a sliding box algorithm were developed to mask certain areas in the image and test the sensitivity of the network to them.
+A Superpixel algorithm and a Sliding BlackBox algorithm were developed to mask certain areas in the image and test the sensitivity of the network to them.

 This project was part of the Explainable Machine Learning seminar by Prof. Ribana Roscher, University of Bonn.

 ## PlaNet

-The convolutional neural network PlaNet can goelocalise images.
+The convolutional neural network PlaNet can goelocalize images.
 For this purpose, only the pixels of the image are used as input information and the network outputs a probability distribution over the entire earth for the potential location where the image was taken.
 The PlaNet network was developed together with Google and published by Tobias Weyand et al. in the paper ["Planet-photo geolocation with convolutional neural networks"](https://link.springer.com/chapter/10.1007/978-3-319-46484-8_3).

 The network is based on the Interception V3 architecture for  image classification according to Christian Szegedy et al. and was presented in the paper ["Rethinking the inception architecture for computer vision"](https://arxiv.org/abs/1512.00567).
 The division of the earth for the assignment of probabilities is based on the [S2 geometry](http://s2geometry.io/) of Google.